PyCQA/isort/docs/configuration/options.md

  - --thirdparty

 ## Known First Party
-Force sortImports to recognize a module as being part of the current python project.
+Force isort to recognize a module as being part of the current python project.

 **Type:** Frozenset
 **Default:** `frozenset()`